3 Cool & Affordable Accommodations In Vancouver

 SPOT MORE COOL STUFF:

-For a world-class city that gets more than its share of backpack and flashpack travelers Vancouver has a surprising dearth of interesting budget accommodations.
-Yeah, there’s the big party-oriented youth hostel, but it’s nothing especially remarkable save for an excellent central location.
-Choice Hotels has seven properties in the greater Vancouver area that provide good value but there’s nothing particularly memorable about a stay in any of them.
+For a world-class city that gets more than its share of backpack and flashpack travelers, Vancouver has a surprising dearth of interesting budget accommodations.
+Yeah, there’s the big party-oriented youth hostel, but there’s nothing especially remarkable about it save for an excellent central location.
+Choice Hotels has seven properties in the greater Vancouver area that provide good value but all are rather blah.

+So what’s a cool seeking but money pinching traveler to do?
 After some sleuthing Spot Cool Stuff managed to find three lodgings that were both high in character and low in price.
-Each has something superlative about it.
-And each has a name that fits what it is:

 The Urban Hideaway Guesthouse

 A hideaway indeed.
 Those seeking the stereotype of a party-oriented youth hostel atmosphere should look elsewhere.
-This guesthouse, located within a 19th-century townhouse that somehow survived downtown Vancouver’s modernization, is quiet and peaceful.
-And elegant too, though not in an aloof way—the staff is almost overly friendly and the communal (and complimentary) breakfasts provide a wonderful venue for meeting other travelers.
+The Urban Hideaway, located within a 19th-century townhouse that somehow survived downtown Vancouver’s modernization, is quiet and peaceful.
+And elegant too, though not in an aloof way—the staff is almost overly friendly.
+Another bonus: the communal (and complimentary) breakfasts provide a wonderful venue for meeting other travelers.

 The Hideaway’s master bedroom, with it’s bay windows and kind-sized bed, is the most sought after room here.
 Spot Cool Stuff, though, prefers the huge skylight-lit Loft Suite—all the rooms have sinks but the Loft Suite is the only one with a private bathroom.
 The “basic” rooms have several homey touches such as hanging plants and comfy down quilts.